-  - Accomplished a feeling of nostalgia.
-In the first place, commented one panelist, “soap box derby cars were never that cool.
+- Captured a feeling of nostalgia.
+One panelist said, “Soap box derby cars were never that cool.
 It was like something out of Little Rascals.”
 Then again, it might have been the boomer audience – the “dads” out there – who represent Audi’s target loyalists, and they would be most likely to remember such craft car races from their own past.
-The tom-boy daughter was well cast and dirt on her face completed the picture Audi was trying to create.
+The tomboy daughter was well-cast and the dirt on her face completed the picture.

 To the negative:

 - Too nostalgic with respect to the issue of equal pay for equal rights.
 This should be a given by now.
-Did the way Audi spotlighted gender equality invite un-wanted scrutiny to its own lack of same among its upper management?
+Did the way Audi spotlighted gender equality invite unwanted scrutiny to its own lack of same among its upper management?
 (The company has only two women in senior leadership, according to one panelist.)
-And, more generally, was committing to a statement about social responsibility the best play for a company that owns Volkswagen, recently fined for knowingly disabling climate controls in its automobiles?
-Said Natuaniel Kronisch, Media Dir. for Buying Time(@nronisch), “If we’re talking about corporate responsibility, it’s almost like they’re saying, pay no attention to this thing that’s going on over there; just don’t look.”
-If they had coupled this with a program saying they were working on the issue internally, the concept might have “sold” the audience better.
+And was a statement about social responsibility the best play for a company that owns Volkswagen, recently fined for knowingly disabling climate controls in its automobiles?
+Kronisch said, “If we’re talking about corporate responsibility, it’s almost like they’re saying, pay no attention to this thing that’s going on over there; just don’t look.”
+If Audi had coupled this with a program saying it was working on solving the internal issue, the concept might have “sold” the audience better.

 - You can’t fake corporate responsibility.
-In an age where interactivity and transparency are one in the same, what brands do in real life instantly becomes a part of the conversation regarding their marketing.
-When it comes to Audi in this particular case, maybe brands that live in glass houses shouldn’t pontificate when it comes to gender equality – or they should make a public commitment to doing a better job of it.
+In an age where interactivity and transparency are one in the same, what brands do in real life instantly becomes a part of the conversation about their marketing.
+Maybe Audi shouldn’t pontificate when it comes to gender equality – or it should make a public commitment to doing a better job of it.

 Avocados from Mexico – Secret Society

-Avocados is a brand everyone wants to love because of the genius they displayed in their first ever Super Bowl commercial focused on the “First Draft Ever.”
-This year’s effort, Secret Society, seems to have fallen flat, despite a funny cameo by Jon Lovitz.
+People want to love this brand because of the genius it displayed in its first ever Super Bowl commercial focused on the “First Draft Ever.”
+This year’s effort fell flat despite a funny cameo by Jon Lovitz.

 To the negative:

-- Said one panelist, “it was so secret, I didn’t get what the secret was.”
+- One panelist said, “It was so secret, I didn’t get what the secret was.”

-- The brand released a 90-second version of the spot, which nearly everyone in the business of advertising saw, but not everyone.
+- The brand released a 90-second version of the spot, which nearly everyone in the business of advertising saw.
 Unfortunately, the 30-second version lost something in the translation.